publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch29/m__us_usc_t29_s2704.md

         (2) __Non-Federal share__

-        Amounts required to be contributed by an entity under subsection (b)(3) of this section shall equal—
+        Amounts required to be contributed by an entity under subsection (b)(3) shall equal—

             (A) an amount equal to 15 percent of the amount provided under the grant in the first year for which the grant is awarded;